AxisCommunications/acap-native-sdk-examples/object-detection-yolov5/README.md

 - **app/panic.c/h** - Utility for exiting the program on error.
 - **app/parameter_finder.py** - Python script to create `model_params.h`, containing model specific
 parameters.
-- **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
+- **Dockerfile** - Assembles an image containing the ACAP Native SDK and builds the application using it. example specified.
 - **README.md** - Step by step instructions on how to run the example.